snototter/remass/README.md

 ## Setup
 #### System Prerequisites:
 This utility should work on any Unix-like platform (as it requires `curses`).
-It is only tested on Linux (Ubuntu 18.04 &amp; 20.04 LTS).
-_If there are prerequisites missing for your platform, please let me know._
+It is only tested on Linux (Ubuntu 18.04 &amp; 20.04 LTS). _If there are prerequisites missing for your platform, please let me know._
 * `reMass` uses [`rmrl`](https://github.com/rschroll/rmrl) for PDF export, which requires Python 3.7 or later.
   * On Ubuntu 20.04, Python 3.8 is the default version (at the time of writing).
   * On Ubuntu 18.04, Python 3.6 is the default version, thus you have to install a newer version:
-    ```
+    ```bash
     sudo apt install python3.8 python3.8-venv
     ```
 * Since we actually rely on a patched [`rmrl`](https://github.com/snototter/rmrl) fork, you will need `git` to install this dependency automatically using `pip`.